 Even if you’re already saving in an employer-based retirement program, you may be able to still use an IRA as an additional way to save for retirement.

-The three most common types of IRAs are Traditional, Roth, and SEP.
+The most common types of IRAs are Traditional, Roth, SEP and SIMPLE.
 Depending on the type of IRA you choose, your earnings can grow either tax-deferred or tax-free.

-If you receive self-employment income, a Simplified Employee Pension Plan ( SEP IRA) is a tax-deferred retirement plan that you can use to save for retirement for yourself and/or your employees.
+If you receive self-employment income, a Simplified Employee Pension Plan (SEP IRA) is a tax-deferred retirement plan that you can use to save for retirement for yourself and/or your employees.
+A Savings Incentive Match Plan (also known as a SIMPLE IRA) gives small businesses a convenient way to contribute to their employees' - and their own - retirement.

 Here are some questions to think about when choosing an IRA: